 The Maori All Blacks is a historic team representing the proud culture of New Zealand.
 In 1888 New Zealand Natives was one of the country’s maiden national rugby sides, playing Hawke's Bay in their first ever match on June 23, with the Natives winning 5-0.
 Later that year they would play their initial international side, recording their first national win 13-4 when beating Ireland in Dublin.

-The team aims to provide an aspirational pathway for young Maori rugby players.
-The first Maori All Blacks were officially selected in 1910.
-However, the 1888 New Zealand Natives team, one of the first of New Zealand's national rugby teams and the first to wear the famous black jersey, was originally conceived as an all-Maori selection and ultimately included just five non-Maori players in its ranks.
+The first to wear the famous black jersey, the side was originally conceived as an all-Maori selection and ultimately included just five non-Maori players in its ranks.